pleiszenburg/zugbruecke/CONTRIBUTING.rst

 ------------------

-- Include tests if your patch is supposed to solve a bug or add a missing feature, and explain clearly under which circumstances the bug happens what was missing.
+- Include tests if your patch is supposed to solve a bug or add a missing feature, and explain clearly under which circumstances the bug happens or what was missing.
   Make sure the test fails with *zugbruecke* without your patch, while it must work with *ctypes* on *Wine*.
 - Use **tabs** for indentation.